In my experience, for project management tools and resources to be of value on projects, they must be:

 Though you may have a different view, in my work, project management tools and resources include (if you would like to see another item addressed here, let me know via email or through the comment/QA form on this site):

-Since these are Project Management tools, if you are part of a Project Team, please review the specific project management tool with your Project Manager, and before using it get his or her agreement.
+Since these are Project Management tools, if you are part of a Project Team, please review the specific project management tool with your Project Manager, and before using it get her agreement.

 A famous line from one of the Dirty Harry movies is, “A man’s got to know his limitations.”
 To paraphrase for this web site – “A PM’s got to know her (or his) limitations.”
 In addition to experience, training and coursework are excellent project management resources to reduce your “limitations” as a project manager.